jparr721/Lazarus/DOCUMENTATION.md

 # Documentation
 Documentation is added at sufficient milestones.

+## March 12th, 2018
+The deep q model is now running and producing results.
+Woo!

 ## December 11th, 2018
 With the simulation almost complete I have finally been able to look back towards how this device will run.
 I have also figured out how I would like to implement my hardware component.
 The codebase will undergo some pretty heavy